-This type of will is suited to you if you would like to protect the capital value of your estate for your children.
-The most common scenario where this type of trust is used is for the married couple or civil partnership.
+The Asset Preserver Will is ideal if you would like to protect the capital value of your estate for your children.
+This type of will is commonly chosen for married couples or couples in civil partnerships.

 The idea is that the first spouse to die would like to make sure that the inheritance tax relief offered in the form of spouse relief is available but an outright gift of the estate to the survivor is not preferred.
-This may be because both parties wish to make sure that the estate ultimately ends up with their children and is not vulnerable to second marriage, inheritance tax on the survivor’s death or business related reasons (insolvency for example).
+This may be because both parties wish to make sure the estate ultimately ends up with their children and is not vulnerable to a second marriage, inheritance tax on the survivor’s death or business-related reasons — for example, insolvency.

-In short the will disposes of the estate to a trust that gives the survivor a right to income only.
-The trustees are given wide powers over the capital of the trust fund and therefore they could advance capital to the spouse if there is a need or onto new trusts for children.
+In short, this will passes the estate to a trust that gives the survivor a right to income only.
+The trustees are given wide powers over the capital of the trust fund.
+Therefore, they could advance capital to the spouse if there is a need or onto new trusts for children.

 Any funds that remain in the trust on the survivor’s death may be left subject to the trustees’ discretion or pass outright to children.
 This structure benefits from absolute spouse exemption so no inheritance is due on the first death.